digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 interning* mechanism allows the *names* within messages to be stored in a global table and be referenced by their index.

-``InternedDottedName`` is a non-empty list of valid `interned identifiers`_.
+``InternedDottedName`` is a non-empty list of valid interned identifiers.
 Such message is interpreted as the name built from the sequence the interned identifiers it contains.
 The field ``Package.interned_dotted_names`` is a list of such messages.
 A so-called `interned name` is a valid zero-based index of this list.
 An